muksiddheswar/Reinforcement-Learning-Ensemble/discussion.md

 # Discussion

+Although the article of (wiering 2008) is very interesting and shows new insights, we are of the opinion that they could have taken extra steps to assure reproducibility.
+Some methods were ambiguously explained, so that it took some effort to figure out what was meant exactly.
+The source was also not available, which would have solved previous remark.
+For example,
+while implementing the neural network, it is not clear how the weights are updates.
+We decided to update the weights after each move gradient descent for one iteration.
+However, it is possible that in the original paper, they used multiple gradient descent iterations after each move.
+Or maybe, action replay as in, "Human-level control through deep reinforcement learning", from DeepMind where used.
+Here, actions, states and rewards are stored in memory and every so often, the weights are updated by learning from the experiences stored in memory.

 * There was still some ambiguity in the article that could have been explained better
     - source code was not available (or we did not find it at least)
     - stuff they did not explain about the neural network that was needed for the implementation